Asian shares advance on US-China trade hopes | WTOP

-SINGAPORE (AP) — Asian markets were broadly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.
-The Shanghai Composite index gained 1.7% to 3,243.91.…
+SINGAPORE (AP) — Asian markets were mostly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.
+The Shanghai Composite index rose 0.6% to 3,207.87,…

-SINGAPORE (AP) — Asian markets were broadly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.
+SINGAPORE (AP) — Asian markets were mostly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.

 On Saturday, U.S. Treasury Secretary Steven Mnuchin told reporters that the U.S. and China were moving closer to an agreement on trade.